Large Language Models for In-Context Student Modeling: Synthesizing Student's Behavior in Visual Programming: Introduction

 \section{Introduction}

-\textit{Student modeling} refers to the process of developing an understanding or a profile of a student's knowledge, skills, preferences, and learning needs.
-This is pivotal in education as it allows for the personalization of learning experiences \cite{Chrysafiadi2015SM}, catering specifically to each student's unique abilities and growth areas, and targeted instructional strategies that can significantly enhance the learning process \cite{DBLP:conf/edm/RaffertyJG16}.
+\textit{Student modeling} refers to the process of representing the current state of a learner's knowledge, skills, preferences, and learning needs \cite{vanlehn2013student}.
+This is pivotal in developing educational systems as it allows for the personalization of learning experiences \cite{Chrysafiadi2015SM}, catering specifically to each student's unique abilities and growth areas, and targeted instructional strategies that can significantly enhance the learning process \cite{DBLP:conf/edm/RaffertyJG16}.
 By understanding student behavior, tutoring systems and educators can identify patterns and trends \cite{DBLP:conf/sigcse/EmersonSRWMBL20, DBLP:conf/lak/0004SWMPP21}, thereby predicting future learning outcomes \cite{DBLP:conf/edm/WangSLP17} and providing timely support.
 Moreover, it allows them to detect if and when a student is losing interest or facing challenges \cite{DBLP:conf/edm/CockMGK21}, enabling them to intervene effectively~\cite{DBLP:conf/aied/GhoshTDS22}.
-In particular, student modeling is key in \textit{open-ended learning environments} such as programming where critical thinking, creativity, and adaptability are encouraged.
+In particular, student modeling is key in \textit{open-ended learning domains} where creativity and exploratory behaviors are encouraged \cite{Hannafin1994ET,DBLP:journals/aiedu/KaserS20}